 This summary highlights information contained elsewhere in this Proxy Statement.
 This summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement carefully before voting.
-Page references are supplied to help you find further information in this Proxy Statement.
+Page

-References in this Proxy Statement to (i) "we," "us," "our," "ours," "PTON," and the "company" refer to Peloton Interactive, Inc. and its consolidated subsidiaries and (ii) "stockholders" refers to holders of our Class A common stock and Class B common stock and Class B common stock unless the context requires otherwise.
+References in this Proxy Statement to (i) "we," "us," "our," "ours," "PTON," and the "company" refer to Peloton Interactive, Inc. and its consolidated subsidiaries and (ii) "stockholders" refers to holders of our Class A common stock and Class B